raphaelreimann/fridays-for-future-paderborn-theme/README.md

 - `assets/css/style.scss` is the main stylesheet that contains all partials.
 This is compiled into `style.css`.
 - `assets/css/bootstrap` contains the Bootstrap core `.scss` files and should not be edited.
 Instead use `assets/css/base/_bootstrap_overrides.scss` to override the default variables.
-- Feel free to add additional partials to this theme.

 ### Javascript